kkangs0226/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-:bulb: **Tip:**
+:bulb:
 You can run timers for more than one project or task concurrently, if you are multi-tasking.

 </div>

 <div markdown="block" class="alert alert-info">

-:bulb: **Tip:**
+:bulb:
 You can run timers for a project separately from its tasks.
 This allows you to track the time you spent on the project as a whole, as well as the time spent on each individual task.

 </div>